 Stephanie Bellefleur is a Contemporary Visual Artist who was born in Venezuela, South America.
-Ms.Bellefleur grew up in Willow Bunch Saskatchewan and resides in Toronto, Ontario.
+Ms.Bellefleur grew up in Willow Bunch Saskatchewan and is based on the Danforth in Toronto, Ontario.
 Stephanie Paullette Bellefleur is not only a Visual Artist – Muralist but is a certified Reiki Practitioner, Gemologist, Traveler, Student, Entrepreneur, Mother, basically a straight up hustler.

 Stephanie incorporates in much of her work bold colours with strong graphic lines.
 Great attention is lent to the execution of capturing the organic process of ones life’s experiences, turning them into healing manifestations.
 The importance of her practice is to unify both Fine Art Traditions with Street Art Culture.
 Stephanie has created a contemporary style that embodies both elegance and grit.